FatCharlie/DiscoBox/README.md

 Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products** , which is the magic that gives us free gates (free on the same photon).
 ![no](images/single_photon_qudit_split.svg)

 Cross photon gates can't be rearranged after SPDC.
-That's why the graph work happens upfront: you're arranging your circuit so anything that needs to interact lands on registers within the same photon, where it's free, instead of needing a cross-photon gate at all.
+The graph work is arranging the circuit so anything that needs to interact lands on registers within the same photon where it's free, instead of needing a cross-photon gate.

 ![yes](images/two_photon_gate_structure.svg)

+A 16-dimensional  Hilbert space can be encoded as four logical qubits because \(16=2^4\).
+Lib & Bromberg experimentally encode four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.

-But this gives you 4 usable qubits per photon.
+Which gives you 4 usable qubits per photon.
 If you want to build a full GHZ state from registers 1,2&3 via a H and two CNOT's you can totally do that.

 ## The Next Step